-Most birth controls work by giving a high dose of hormones similar to that during pregnancy.
-Because a woman’s body “thinks” it is pregnant, she will not release an egg.
-Then she will not be able to get pregnant.
+Most birth controls work by giving a high dose of hormones similar to what the body releases naturally during pregnancy.
+Because a woman’s body “thinks” it is pregnant, it will not release an egg, so pregnancy is impossible.

 If 55% of pregnant women get a Candida infection, does birth control increase a woman’s chances of getting it as well?
 After all, it makes a woman’s body believe it is pregnant.

-The probability of a woman getting a yeast infection during their first year of birth control use goes up by about 25%.
-(6) It slightly decreased to 20.6% after the first year of use but is still rather high.
+The probability of a woman getting a yeast infection during her first year of birth control use goes up by about 25%.
+It slightly decreases to 20.6% after the first year of use, but is still rather high.
+(6)

 The female body has natural antimicrobial mechanisms to help prevent these infections.
-Hormonal contraceptives seem to change the way these genes can express, reducing their activity.
-(8) This lessens their ability to fight the Candida pathogen.
+Hormonal contraceptives seem to reduce these genes' activity, which lessens their ability to fight the Candida pathogen.
+(8)

 Hormonal birth control pills are not the only type of contraception that has been shown to increase the chances of yeast infection.

 Any implanted birth control tends to escalate the chances of yeast overgrowth.
-Intrauterine devices increased the amount of Candida present in the area by four times the amount before insertion.
-(9) It may be good to consider a Candida Support Protocol to help control this overgrowth.
+Intrauterine devices increased the amount of Candida present in the area by four times the amount before insertion in one study.
+It may be good to consider a Candida support protocol to help control this overgrowth.
+(9)

 Does Birth Control Contribute To Other Infections?

 Candida overgrowth risk is not the only issue that birth control can affect.
-The changes it causes in pH, hormone levels, and microbiome can lead to the contraction of other diseases as well.
+The changes it causes in pH, hormone levels, and the microbiome can lead to other diseases as well.